March Colorectal Cancer Awareness Month

 How can Colorectal Cancer Awareness Month make a difference?

-We can use this month to raise awareness about colorectal cancer and take action toward prevention – both at home and in the larger community.
+We can use this month to raise awareness about colorectal cancer and take action toward prevention.
+Communities, organizations, families, and individuals can get involved and spread the word.

 Here are just a few ideas:

 - Encourage families to get active together – exercise may help reduce the risk of colorectal cancer.

 - Talk to people in your community about the importance of getting screened for colorectal cancer starting at age 50.

-- Ask doctors and nurses to speak to people age 50 and older about the importance of getting screened.
+- Ask doctors and nurses to talk to patients age 50 and older about the importance of getting screened.